| |

 Review availability and rates for Hotel Peregrina.

-IMIX Hotel | Experience tranquility inside this old hacienda style hotel located near Calzada de los Frailes.
+IMIX Hotel | Experience tranquility inside this old hacienda-style hotel located near Calzada de los Frailes.
 All rooms are decorated differently and have a rustic appeal.

 Review availability and rates for IMIX Hotel.